skilesare/immortality/achieving_supersociety/as-desired.md

 * 'demurraged' or 'degraded' as a natural course so that money cannot be horded and as a means to pay a dividend to 'pref' holders and to collect taxes.

 * used as a form of voting in society in which citizens can 'veto' the power of a government accounts to transact business, in effect, demanding change or requiring the reformation of the agency under different governance.
+Votes are limited to one per account and the number of votes one has is not tied to the amount of cash in an accout or the number of prefs in the account.